I. Patriotic Music

 "Variations on a Shaker Marching Tune" - music by Roger Lee Hall, 1971.

 Comments: Similar to Aaron Copland's "Variations on a Shaker melody," I composed a series of seven piano variations on a simple Shaker march tune without words and extended the theme from a two part (A+B) to three part (A+B+A') form.
 The variations highlights various compositional styles from Classical to Twelve-Tone.
-This piece was recorded in its First Concert Performance in 1986 and is included on the CD,
+This piece was first performed in 1986.

 VI.
 Film Music (Songs and Themes)